This rustic woodland party theme is a great kids birthday party idea that you’ll love!

 - Dirt Cups: I made some homemade pudding and put them into disposable party cups.

 - Toadstools: I thought these were sooo cute!
 I found the idea for them on this blog.

-All in all I would say that I was very satisfied with the outcome of the party, especially considering the time constraint.
-We all had so much fun seeing Link smash his cake and enjoy his special day!
+All in all, I would say that I was very satisfied with the outcome of the party, especially considering the time constraint.
+We all had so much fun seeing him smash his cake and enjoy his special day!